antarctica/bas-api-guidelines/README.md

 ### PDF

-1. From Microsoft Word version of guidelines export as an 'Adobe PDF' (if Acrobat Pro installed), otherwise as a 'PDF'.
+1. From Microsoft Word version of the guidelines, export as a PDF

+## License

+© UK Research and Innovation (UKRI), 2014 - 2019, British Antarctic Survey.

+You may use and re-use this software and associated documentation files free of charge in any format or medium, under the terms of the Open Government Licence v3.0.

+You may obtain a copy of the Open Government Licence at http://www.nationalarchives.gov.uk/doc/open-government-licence/